curl/curl/docs/libcurl/libcurl-tutorial.md

 (CURLOPT_WRITEDATA(3) was formerly known as *CURLOPT_FILE*.
 Both names still work and do the same thing).

-If you are using libcurl as a win32 DLL, you MUST use the CURLOPT_WRITEFUNCTION(3) if you set CURLOPT_WRITEDATA(3) - or experience crashes.
+If you are using libcurl as a Windows DLL, you MUST use the CURLOPT_WRITEFUNCTION(3) if you set CURLOPT_WRITEDATA(3) - or experience crashes.